-Lead exposure can also lead health problems including kidney failure, permanent brain damage, hearing problems, damage to the central nervous system and infertility.
+Lead exposure can also lead to health problems including kidney failure, permanent brain damage, hearing problems, damage to the central nervous system and infertility.

 What is deemed an unacceptable level of lead in the blood will depend on age, sex, and other factors.
 Males under the age of 18 can tolerate more lead in the blood than a pregnant woman, for example.